Character Domain: Citizenship

-- Divide the class into small teams of four – six students each.
+- Divide the class into small teams of four to six students each.
 Give each team enough building items to duplicate what you have already created.

 - Place the original sculpture in a place that is hidden but that is at an equal distance from all the groups.
 Ask one member from each team to come at the same time to look at the sculpture for five seconds in order to try to memorize it as much as possible before returning to his or her team.

-- After they run back to their teams, they have 30 seconds to instruct their teams how to build the structure so that it looks like the one that has been hidden.
-After the 30 seconds, ask each team to send up another member of their group who gets a chance to ‘sneak a peek’ before returning to their team.
+- After they run back to their teams, they have 30 seconds to instruct their teams on how to build the structure so that it looks like the one that has been hidden.
+After 30 seconds, ask each team to send up another member of their group who gets a chance to sneak a peek before returning to their team.
 Continue in this manner until one of the teams successfully duplicates the original sculpture.

 Process and Reflection:

 - What did each person in your group do to help?

 - Why is it important to be a contributor to solving a problem than one who only sits back to complain?

 - What are some important parts of sharing with others?

 - Is sharing and doing your part important in your daily life?
 How?

 - Describe what makes a successful team experience for you as a student.